Keyboard (No Exception)

 I want to access all digital content with my keyboard

-so that I independently manage my personal data, check my grades, and advance in my education without barriers caused by mouse-only operations.
+so that I can independently manage my personal data, check my grades, and advance in my education without barriers caused by mouse-only operations.

 As a person with severe hand tremors,